 You have to keep in mind that when you start an art business, it will take some time to grow your audience.

-During that time, you will want to make sure that you are generating an income to pay the bills.
+During that time, you will want to ensure that you generate income to pay the bills.

-There might be a time when you are at a point when you have to make a decision to make your art business your career.
+There might be a time when you are at a point when you have to decide to make your art business your career.

 Let’s go back to knowing what your objectives are.